stela2502/Singularity_Tutorial/docs/index.md

 ```
 Paste the copied text with the middle mouse button and save & close vi session with ``:x``.

-I recommend you to use the Jupyter lab interface instead: You can create a new file in the folder using the large plus sign beneth the create folder icon.
+As the vi tool is speical I recommend you to use the Jupyter lab interface instead: You can create a new file in the folder using the large plus sign beneth the create folder icon.
 You can then select Other -> Text file in the main window and copy the text into the new file; save it as "Singularity_Workshop.def".

 ### Build an Apptainer sandbox